qcad/qtjsapi/README.md

 QJSEngine bindings for the Qt API

-This project is a part of the QCAD application and replaces the Qt Script based [qtscriptgenerator](https://github.com/qt-labs/qtscriptgenerator) for Qt 5 which was made obsolete when the Qt Script module was declared deprecated.
+QtJSAPI is a part of the QCAD application.
+QtJSAPI replaces the Qt Script based [qtscriptgenerator](https://github.com/qt-labs/qtscriptgenerator) for Qt 5 which was made obsolete when the Qt Script module was declared deprecated.
+QtJSAPI has been tested with Qt 6.5.

 License
 -------